tawandamoyo/catalyst-centre/content/pages/blog/zimbabwe-debt.md

 excerpt: >-
   Zimbabwe’s DEBT crisis is a major hindrance to the establishment of a developmental state.
 The government must address this issue to ensure sustainable development and economic recovery.
 featuredImage:
-  url: /images/nqo.jpeg
+  url: /images/debt.png
-  altText: Nqobizitha Mlambo
+  altText: Zimbabwe's DEBT Crisis
   type: ImageBlock
   styles:
     self: